https://defraenvironment.blog.gov.uk/2025/11/24/cop30-and-nature-a-moment-for-vision-and-scale/

 The UK matters in this story.
 We have quietly and consistently partnered with Brazil to help launch many of these ideas - from early-stage investments in community businesses, to capacity building and policy support for financing mechanisms and research collaborations on forest carbon monitoring and bio-fertilisers.
 The UK has also helped to keep forests on the agenda through our co-chairing of the Forests and Climate Leaders Partnership.

-We also celebrated the UK’s long-standing partnership with the Congo Basin region, joining a Call to Action, to ensure the world recognises the importance of Congo’s forests and funds solutions developed by Congolese institutions and communities.
+We also celebrated the UK’s long-standing partnership with the Congo Basin region, joining a Call to Action to ensure the world recognises the importance of Congo’s forests and funds solutions developed by Congolese institutions and communities.

 Ruth Davis at COP30.
 Credit: Defra.